-Sporadic CAA can be asymptomatic in the general elderly population, and there is no pathognomonic clinical presentation of CAA-related ICH.29 Depending on haematoma size and location, lobar ICH can present with decreased level of consciousness, headaches, seizures or focal neurological deficits.30 White-matter lesions or leukoencephalopathy are common in subjects aged ≥55 with lobar ICH and are associated with cognitive dysfunction.31 CAA-related microbleeds are associated with an increased risk of cognitive decline and functional dependence.15 CAA and concomitant AD pathology are associated with more severe cognitive impairment than CAA or AD occurring independently.32 One cohort study of 404 patients demonstrated that when controlling for AD pathology, moderate to severe CAA is associated with impairment in the specific cognitive domains of perceptual speed and episodic memory, but not semantic memory or working memory.33 Cerebral microinfarcts are common in severe CAA and may contribute to vascular cognitive impairment seen in these patients.34 A small case-controlled study of 78 subjects with CAA found that 15 % of subjects had diffusion-weighted imaging (DWI)-hyperintense lesions consistent with subacute cerebral infarctions associated with an increased number of haemorrhagic lesions.35 CAA can also lead to ischaemia that presents with focal neurological deficits typically seen with symptomatic cerebral infarctions.20 CAA is the most common cause of non-traumatic non-aneurysmal convexal subarachnoid haemorrhage (SAH) in the elderly.36 SAH at the convexity more commonly presents with transient sensory and/or motor deficits and seizures rather than a headache, which is the typical presentation for aneurysmal or traumatic SAH.36 There have also been case reports of patients with CAA-related inflammation presenting with progressive cognitive decline, headaches and seizures.37 The characteristic MRI in CAA-related inflammation shows asymmetric T2 hyperintensities consistent with vasogenic oedema, and the severity of the presenting symptoms is correlated with the T2 hyperintensity volume.37
+Sporadic CAA can be asymptomatic in the general elderly population, and there is no pathognomonic clinical presentation of CAA-related ICH.
+Depending on hematoma size and location, lobar ICH can present with decreased level of consciousness, headaches, seizures or focal neurologic deficits.
+White-matter lesions or leukoencephalopathy are common in subjects aged ≥55 with lobar ICH and are associated with cognitive dysfunction.31 CAA-related microbleeds are associated with an increased risk of cognitive decline and functional dependence.
+CAA and concomitant AD pathology are associated with more severe cognitive impairment than CAA or AD occurring independently.
+One cohort study of 404 patients demonstrated that when controlling for AD pathology, moderate to severe CAA is associated with impairment in the specific cognitive domains of perceptual speed and episodic memory, but not semantic memory or working memory.
+Cerebral microinfarcts are common in severe CAA and may contribute to vascular cognitive impairment seen in these patients.34 A small case-controlled study of 78 subjects with CAA found that 15 % of subjects had diffusion-weighted imaging (DWI)-hyperintense lesions consistent with subacute cerebral infarctions associated with an increased number of hemorrhagic lesions.35 CAA can also lead to ischemia that presents with focal neurologic deficits typically seen with symptomatic cerebral infarctions.
+CAA is the most common cause of non-traumatic non-aneurysmal convexal subarachnoid hemorrhage (SAH) in the elderly.
+SAH at the convexity more commonly presents with transient sensory and/or motor deficits and seizures rather than a headache, which is the typical presentation for aneurysmal or traumatic SAH.
+There have also been case reports of patients with CAA-related inflammation presenting with progressive cognitive decline, headaches, and seizures.
+The characteristic MRI in CAA-related inflammation shows asymmetric T2 hyperintensities consistent with vasogenic edema, and the severity of the presenting symptoms is correlated with the T2 hyperintensity volume.